Embird Embroidery Software

 Follow Embird on Pinterest

-Object types
+Object Types

-Studio uses these types of objects:
+Studio utilizes the following types of vector objects:

 Fill